kailash-manasarovar/statement/docs/timeline/2023/july.md

 - I constantly see various photos of a tiny pretty lady who is a potter, or a ceramics artist.
 - She is in her studio, putting plates on the wall and other things.
 - She must be 30 years old or so.
+- She wears little navy blue shorts that look like Iyengar pants.
 - It seems the photographer is a male who is close to her, and they are in a relationship of some sort.
-- From the look in her eyes, one photo is clearly a few moments before they will be sexually intimate with each other.
+- From the look in her eyes, one photo is clearly taken just a few moments before they will be sexually intimate with each other.

 ### Plate lady - later in the month